Mountain Gorilla View Lodge: Our full report

 - Food quality

-- On our last visit in 2017, the food at Mountain Gorilla View Lodge was certainly tasty, and the portion sizes were substantial, but do not expect haute cuisine.
+- On our last visit the food at Mountain Gorilla View Lodge was certainly tasty, and the portion sizes were substantial, but do not expect haute cuisine.
 Depending on the occupancy, dining can be either a buffet or à la carte.

 We enjoyed a breakfast buffet which included a range of breads, fruit and cereal.
 There were also a number of hot dishes as well as an egg station with eggs cooked to order.